waltervas10/Superstore-Sales-Project/pythoncode.md

-# Perform Python Code for Analysis:
+# Performing Python Code for Analysis:
 **This section demonstrates how Python was used to perform exploratory data analysis (EDA) and answer the business questions.**

 ##  Question 1: Sales Per State